 If you, however, do not have reasonable suspicion of child abuse you may ask clarifying questions to determine whether or not suspected abuse exists.
 Also, if based upon the initial information you receive, you do not have reasonable suspicion of child abuse, you may call and consult with the CPA and inform your site administrator of the inappropriate employee (or adult working with student) conduct.
-Although some grooming type of conduct may not be criminal, they often violate other laws and professional codes of conduct in the educational setting.
+Although some grooming type of conduct may not be criminal, it often violates other laws and professional codes of conduct in the educational setting.

-2. CODE OF CONDUCT WITH STUDENTS
+2. CODE OF CONDUCT WITH STUDENTS/SEXUAL HARASSMENT